anshulguleria/xhr-status-display/README.md

 xhr-status-display
 ==================

+##Description
-Displays the status of xhr requests on your page.
+* Displays the status of xhr requests on your page.
+By overriding the `XMLHttpRequest` global object.
-Implemented as bookmarklet.
+* Implemented as bookmarklet.